Dem Brudders

 Picture

 Techniques used for this model built in 2006 are from the same established pattern; Testors paint, lacquer thinner cocktail, Alclad II polished aluminum.
-Whether or not it works, I have fun with it!
+Whether or not it works for the viewer, I have fun with it!

 Picture